GuidesPeptide Tracking

 Then you enter your specific inventory details — how much is in the vial, how many vials you have, the purchase price (for cost tracking), storage location, vendor, and batch number.
 Protocol calculates your reconstitution math automatically: how much BAC water to add, what concentration you'll get, how many units to draw for each dose.

 The catalog match (shown as "From catalog: BPC-157" in teal) is important.
 It means Protocol knows this compound's half-life, peak time, and dosing characteristics — the data that powers your Active Levels chart.
+If you add a compound not in the catalog, you can still track it, but it won't appear on the PK curve.

 Every field matters: vial size drives reconstitution math, purchase price feeds cost tracking, batch number connects to your inventory record.
 Fill it once, Protocol handles the rest.